Selvam-DG/Python/Notes/Numpy.md

 -  The array object in NumPy is called ndarray.
 We can create a NumPy ndarray object by using the array() function
 -  NumPy Arrays provides the **ndim** attribute that returns an integer that tells us how many dimensions the array have
 -
--  **arange**: This function returns evenly spaced values within a given interval and Step size is specified
+- **arange**: This function returns evenly spaced values within a given interval and Step size is specified.
  - Syntax:
    - varible = np.arange(start,stop,step_size)
 - **linspace**: It returns evenly spaced values within a given interval
   - Syntax:
     - variable = np.linspace(start, end, evenly number of elements)
 -  **Reshaping array**: We can use reshape method to reshape an array.